vibinex/vibinex-server/README.md

 ## Contribute

 Pre-requisites:

--Have NextJS installed on your system.
+Have NextJS installed on your system.

 ### Start NextJS server